 It is shown that the grid costs are the highest in the Elec scenario with 7.0EUR/MWh and the lowest in the GM scenario with 1.3 EUR/MWh.
 The grid costs and its components of operating costs at the different pressure levels and gas demand supplied are summarized in Table 5 .

-Note that the three scenarios Elec, GG and DGG assume a separation between the transmission and distribution grids (i.e., high and medium pressure levels).
-Therefore, the transmission operating costs accounted for customers in these scenarios are zero.
+Note that the transmission operating costs accounted for customers in these scenarios are zero, as the three scenarios Elec, GG and DGG assume a separation between the transmission and distribution grids (i.e., high and medium pressure levels).
 Consequently, it is assumed that customers requesting gas transport through Austria at the transmission level bear these costs.